-The Port of Cartagena is a compulsory reference for cruise vessels owed to its strategic position within the Mediterranean, in the southeastern coast of the country.
+The Port of Cartagena is a key reference for cruise vessels thanks to its strategic location in the Mediterranean, on the southeastern coast of Spain.

 Maximum